theloser7455/InternshipDemo2_DECOMP/README.md

 # Internship DEMO 2 Decomp
 > [!NOTE]
-> please know that, this is kinda of old and crappy and i dont plan to redo the decomp anytime soon, but you can stil use it eitherway i dont mind.
+> please know that, this is kinda of old and crappy and i, dont plan to re-do the decomp anytime soon, but you can stil use it eitherway i dont mind.

 Basically a decomp of Internship July 1st build (or "DEMO 2" but whatever)
 # Requirements to use this decomp